martinmeyer489/Vehicle_detection_tracking_YOLO/README.md

 # Detection and Tracking of Vehicles with OpenCV

 Project by Wepan Chada, Christian Bilgic and Martin Meyer
-[comment]: <> (with supervision by the Daimler Center for Automotive Information Technology Innovations DCAITI and Fraunhofer FOKUS)
+[//]: # (with supervision by the Daimler Center for Automotive Information Technology Innovations DCAITI and Fraunhofer FOKUS)

-The project goal was to ....
+The project goal was to detect vehicles

 ## Detector
 * several detectors were tested like
-* Own detection model trained based on YOLO v3
+* training of own detection model  based on YOLO v3
 * CUDA ....

 ## Tracking